Kentuck Knob: Facade

 The stone of Kentuck Knob's facade came from the estate itself.

 The house sits on concrete ramparts with stone cladding, which measure 10 in thick.
 The sandstone facade is arranged in irregular horizontal courses, each measuring 13 in high, the exact width of one board and one batten inside the house.
 The stone is characterized as having a golden-brown tint.
 When the house was built, Wright specified that the facade be composed of a pattern of two narrow courses between wider courses.
 Each of the walls is 12 in thick, consisting of a 2 in insulating layer sandwiched between two layers of rock.
 To make the stonework appear more natural, the stone is laid irregularly, with random stones protruding past the rest of the facade.
 The walls are placed atop a concrete foundation.
 The southern tip of the living-room wing contains a prow-shaped protrusion underneath the roof.
 The site slopes down to the southeast, where a stone podium slopes inward, supporting the prow.

 The main entrance is located within the house's core, where the wings intersect.
-A flagstone stoop ascends to a set of double doors, where there are a small canopy and glass panels protruding from the facade.
+A flagstone stoop ascends to a set of double doors, where a small canopy and glass panels protrude from the facade.
 Each step in the stoop is about 4 in high.
 The entrance is surrounded by multicolored stones in muted colors, and there are wooden boards with geometric cutouts above the doors.
-Along the facade, next to the entrance, is a small red tile where Wright inscribed his initials; this makes Kentuck Knob one of 19 buildings where Wright signed his name.
+Wright inscribed his initials on a small red tile along the facade next to the entrance; this was one of 19 projects where Wright signed his name.
 A walkway with a flagstone pavement leads to the carport.

 The facade itself is lit indirectly by recessed triangular light bulbs and is decorated with various geometric motifs.
 On the southern, western, and eastern elevations are doors reaching from floor to ceiling, as well as wood-framed casement windows, all of which contain plate-glass panes.
 The edges of one of the living-room windows are recessed within the stone wall, making the window nearly imperceptible.
 The northern elevation has small clerestories and deep eaves (or outward extensions of the roof) for privacy.
 The clerestories, near the tops of the facade, are composed of horizontal wooden cypress boards with cutouts.
 The clerestories, paired with the facade's courses and the roof, emphasize the horizontal decorative features of the house.